broccoli0616/tp/docs/UserGuide.md

   * Group ID: Starts with `T` or `B` (case-insensitive) followed by exactly two digits, e.g., `T01`, `B04`.
   * Homework number: An integer between 1 to 13 inclusive.
   * Homework status: One of `complete`, `incomplete`, or `late`.
-  * Attendance week: An integer between 2 to 13.
+  * Attendance week: An integer between 2 to 13 inclusive.
   * Attendance status: One of `present`, `absent`, or `excused`.
   * Date & time: In the format `yyyyMMdd HHmm`, e.g. `20240915 1400` for 2:00 PM on 15 Sep 2024.
   * Index: A positive integer, e.g. 1, 2, 3, …​